Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

   - c.
 Plot C
   - d.
 Plot D

+~~Why is this Plot B?
+I just simply can’t agree.
+It’s plot C for me.
+Is it because it’s a dist of sample means and not the actual data?~~
+It’s because it’s the sampling distribution.
+We can easily elim A and C. B and D are the hard parts.
+It’s B because D takes the population SD and that’s just not right.
+If we wanna be accurate, we can do $\sigma_x/\sqrt{n} = 12/6 = 2$.
+This gives us our new sample SD.
+Again, remember sample vs population.

 ---

 ### **41. What is the likelihood the sample mean from the sample 36 transport times is greater than 30 minutes?**
-- **Question:** What is the likelihood the sample mean from the sample 36 transport times is greater than 30 minutes?
+- **Question:** What is the likelihood the sample mean from the 36 sample transport times is greater than 30 minutes?
 - **Answer:**
   - a.
 0.99865
   - b.
 0.50000
   - c.
 0.69146
   - **d.
 0.00135**

+`1-pnorm(30, mean=24, sd=2)`

 ---